vdcit/vietstacker.github.io/slides.md

   - Son Tran: DTT
   - Kien Nguyen: VNU
 - ~[20][1] active member
-  - From Hanoi to HCM city.
+  - From Hanoi to HCM city: thanks @thangmv and @quanhd for 2 meetups in SG

 [1]: http://
 [1900]: http://

-Note:
-Thang 4 va 5, VS tien hanh viet mot so blog chia se ve cach tim hieu OpenStack

 ## Meet-ups